GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

 1. Boot the "SETUP 1" computer from the "SETUP 1 BOOT" USB drive, following step 1 of [Create the “Q1 BOOT” USB drive](/docs/setup/create-boot-usb/#create-the-setup-1-boot-usb-drive) in the Create boot USB drives section.
-2. Insert the Q1 APP USB into the the SETUP 1 computer.
+2. Insert the "Q1 APP" USB drive into the the "SETUP 1" computer.

-    1. **The instruction to plug a Quarantined App USB into your Setup computer *should* raise a red flag for you, because <span style="color: red;">you should never plug a quarantined USB into anything other than the quarantined computer it is designated for!</span>**
+    1. **The instruction to plug a Quarantined App USB drive into your Setup computer *should* raise a red flag for you, because <span style="color: red;">you should never plug a quarantined USB drive into anything other than the quarantined computer it is designated for!</span>**

        This setup process is the ONE exception.

 3. Press Ctrl-Alt-T to open a terminal window.
-4. Install the Glacier document and GlacierScript on the Q1 APP USB.
+4. Install the Glacier document and GlacierScript on the "Q1 APP" USB drive.

     1. Download the latest full release of Glacier (*not* just the protocol document) at